 Have students utilize reading comprehension strategies to solve math problems which are essentially mini reading comprehension passages.

 - Using “Fix-Up” Strategies

-Because your kiddos are already using these thinking strategies during literacy block, they should be able to easily apply them when problem solving in math.
+Because learners are already using these thinking strategies during literacy block, they should be able to apply them when problem solving in math.